margaretmf/margaretmf.github.io/keycreativewriting.md

 With a coffee in hand, she gets to work by eight,
 <br> and then analzyes metrics like the customer retention rate.

-Her job is to report numbers to supoort her business
+Her job is to report numbers to support her business
 <br> and make sense of data that looks like a big mess.

 She codes in tools like R, SQL, and Stata.